cvg117/cvg117/README.md

 I am a student in the University of Chicago's Masters of Science in Computational Analysis and Public Policy, developing skills in data analytics, databasing, and machine learning.

-Learning: Python, R, SQL
+Using: Python, R, SQL, D3.js

-Exploring: The intersection of data ethics and machine learning to help communities control their stories.
+Exploring: Data ethics and digital human rights.
+Applying that knowledge to improve public systems and protect human liberty in the digital space.

-Working on: System Mapping of Japan's Fertility Rates, Engineering and Producing The Forum at UofC's Public Policy Podcasts.
+Working on: Data, AI, and The Ethical Imperative conference.
+Chicago Bike Safety Report.
+Engineering and Producing The Forum at UofC's Public Policy Podcasts.

 Excited to: Find new collaborators engaged in the tech for social good space.